Brian McEniff: Other ventures

 He was appointed to the board of Ireland West Airport in 2002.

 As of 2022, McEniff remained chairman of the CLG Réalt na Mara club.

 Personal life

-McEniff is married to Cautie.
-Her real name is Catherine (née O'Leary), a native of Cork.
-He met her in Canada and married her there.
+McEniff is married to Catherine "Cautie" O'Leary, a native of Cork whom he met in Canada and married her there.

 Health

 In later life McEniff developed a bad back.
-During his appearance on Up for the Match ahead of the 2012 All-Ireland Senior Football Championship Final, McEniff was visibly stiff, awkward and in some pain.
-One day after undergoing surgery on his back he attended the 2012 All Stars Awards in Dublin—at which All-Ireland Champions Donegal received eight places out of a possible fifteen on the All Stars Team of the Year and Karl Lacey was named All Stars Footballer of the Year—saying "I wouldn't miss this for the world."
+During his appearance on Up for the Match ahead of the 2012 All-Ireland Senior Football Championship final, McEniff was visibly stiff, awkward and in some pain.
+One day after undergoing surgery on his back, he attended the 2012 All Stars Awards in Dublin—at which All-Ireland SFC champions Donegal received eight places out of a possible fifteen on the All Stars Team of the Year and Karl Lacey was named All Stars Footballer of the Year—saying "I wouldn't miss this for the world."

+A pianist, he had a heart attack in late 2021.